 McArthur - Hamden is a somewhat small town located in the state of Ohio.
 With a population of 5,107 people and just one neighborhood, McArthur - Hamden is the 265th largest community in Ohio.

-When you are in McArthur - Hamden, you'll notice that it is more blue-collar than most other communities in America.
-38.27% of McArthur - Hamden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, McArthur - Hamden is generally considered to be a blue-collar town.
+38.27% of the McArthur - Hamden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, McArthur - Hamden is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in McArthur - Hamden who work in office and administrative support (10.51%), teaching (10.23%), and healthcare (9.64%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.02% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of McArthur - Hamden are slightly less educated than the national average of 21.84% for the average city or town: 14.81% of adults in McArthur - Hamden have a bachelor's degree or advanced degree
+In terms of college education, the citizens of McArthur - Hamden rank slightly lower than the national average.
+14.81% of adults 25 and older in McArthur - Hamden have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in McArthur - Hamden in 2022 was $26,092, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $104,368 for a family of four.
 However, McArthur - Hamden contains both very wealthy and poor people as well.